Think you can't wear RED? The timing is perfect, Christmas is looming and it's the warmest color around.

 Your DEEP exotic coloring demands strength and intensity - these reds have intensity and a heavy amount of pigment.
-True red through to Bright Burgundy and
+True red through to Bright Burgundy and beautiful mahogany.

 Your color icons: Michelle Keegan (right), Eva Longoria, Penelope Cruz.

-have to be 'in your face'!
+RED doesn’t have to be 'in your face'!
 If you have soft coloring with no obvious undertone, choose a softened richly blended shade that's classy and classic.
 Elegance without harshness.

 Your color icons: Olivia Palermo (right), Meryl Streep, Giselle Bundchen.

-Your reds are the brightest and clearest.
+Your reds are the brightest, clearest and most dramatic.